kaunel85/ong-bylaws/bylaws.md

      4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings are request that the Vice -President of the Chapter be in attendance for the meeting as well
-     5. Convene at the beginning of each semester, including all six elected members, the Warden, and Vice­President to review the Judicial Committee procedure with a CAB delegate
+     5. Convene at the beginning of each semester, including all six elected members, the Warden, and Vice-President to review the Judicial Committee procedure with a CAB delegate
      6. See Article X, Section 118 for procedure on how to choose Members for the Judiciary Committee

 137. The Pallas Committee